dchevell/sourcepy/README.md

 ### Type handling

-Type hints can be used to coerce command line arguments into their corresponding types
+Type hints can be used to coerce input values into their corresponding types.
+Sourcepy provides extensive support for many possible use cases, including collections (`list`s, `set`s, `tuple`s etc), `Union`s, IO streams (files and stdin)

-### IO
+### StdIn support

-Sourcepy allows implicit support for stdin for any function without requiring explicit annotations, and will read and pass text stream data to the first non-keyword-only parameter.
-Explicitly supplying IO typehints (e.g.
-`typing.TextIO`, `typing.IO[bytes]`, `io.TextIOBase`, etc.) allows for
-supporting some advanced features:
-* File paths passed as function arguments are converted into open file handles.
-  Function calls are wrapped inside a context manager that safely opens and closes file handles outside of the lifecycle of the function.
-* Text and binary data are both supported, using the appropriate types from the `typing` or `io` modules.
-* When an IO typehint is supplied, stdin will be routed to that argument instead of the first whenever a tty is not detected.
-If multiple typehints have IO annotations the first one will be selected.
-* IO type annotations can be wrapped in Sequence or Set containers, e.g.
-  `list[typing.IO[str]]` or `tuple[typing.TextIO, typing.BinaryIO]`.
-If stdin
-  targets an IO type inside a container, only a single item container will be supplied (note that the tuple example here would fail in this scenario).

-* Positional, positional-or-keyword, and keyword-only args are natively supported
+Sourcepy will detect stdin and implicitly route its contents to the first parameter of functions.
+Where greater control is desired, standard `IO` type hints can be used to target stdin at different arguments and to receive the `sys.stdin` (text IO) or `sys.stdin.buffer` (binary IO) handles directly.

 ## Requirements